wtjones/lrdnug.github.io/_posts/2018-10-09-microservices-hurt-but-i-like.md

 ---
 layout: post
-title: LRDNUG Open Mic Night
+title: Microservices Hurt But I Like It
 ---

 ### Details